 We strongly recommend coming prepared for a hot day:

 - A water bottle – there is a drinking fountain near the entrance and ticket kiosk where you can fill up your bottle.
 We found only one drinking fountain inside the park itself (near where the trail heads to the top of the theater and the stadium).

 - Comfortable shoes – the site can be rocky and dusty, so bring shoes where you’ll be comfortable doing lots of walking.

-Where to Eat in Delphi, Greece
+Where to Eat in Delphi

-The best Delphi restaurant is a matter of opinion, but there are really two main contenders: Taverna Vakchos and Epikouros.
+The best local restaurant is a matter of opinion, but there are really two main contenders: Taverna Vakchos and Epikouros.
 Both serve up great Greek food…at tourist prices.
 And both are common with the big bus tour groups.
 As for which one is the best restaurant in Delphi, we really don’t have a strong opinion:

 Epikouros is popular with tour groups, features stunning views of the valley and the sea.
 There’s a multi-season glass terrace and they feature locally grown ingredients.
 The meatballs are fantastic!
 They are open all day, which makes it a great stop if you eat at off hours like we tend to do.

 Taverna Vakchos is popular with the private tour guides.
 The restaurant has a nice terrace with good views and features heavier meat dishes, including delicious stews of local meats.
 They close in the afternoons for several hours each day.